learn-co-students/js-basics-online-shopping-lab-bootcamp-prep-000/README.md

-sed w3 schools# Online Shopping
+ssed w3 schools# Online Shopping

 ## Objectives
 + Model a shopping cart full of items as an array of objects in JavaScript.